ThomasSinagra/ThomasSinagra/README.md

 - 📫 How to reach me **thomas@sinagra.fr**

-- 👀 I’m interested in making ambitious project that will probably never run entirely
+- 👀 I’m interested in making ambitious project and learn new language to make these projects

+- 📚 I will learn other languages : C, C++, Java, NodeJS

 <br>